-Carrying along the canal pathway from Limehouse, the Regent’s Canal in Mile End offers a nice place either for a quiet walk, a bike ride or a run.
+Carrying along the canal pathway from Limehouse, the Regent’s Canal in Mile End offers a nice place for a quiet walk, bike ride or a run.
 Starting from Mile End Park, the first thing you need to do is stop by The Palm Tree, an old-fashioned jazz pub that offers live music performers every weekend.
 Good beer and high-quality music can transform a quiet night out into a buzzing and unforgettable one.
-Carry on down the canal and gaze upon fascinating pond boats docked along the canal and eventually you will stumble across a stunning view of Victoria Park, where a beer in the People’s Park Tavern garden at sunset will make for a relaxing end to a day of exploring.
+Carry on down the canal and gaze upon fascinating pond boats docked along the canal, and eventually you will stumble across a spectacular view of Victoria Park, where a beer in the People’s Park Tavern garden at sunset will make for a relaxing end to a day of exploring.

 Earl of East started selling scented candles at a stall in Netil Market.
 Their travel-inspired scents soon proved popular, and it grew from there.
 Now, as well as their range of candles and skincare products, the shop runs organic candle-making workshops from their premises in Hackney.
 You’ll be able to experiment with different scents and learn from the masters themselves – all while sipping prosecco – to create a final soy-wax candle that sets overnight (don’t worry, if you’re not local enough to pick it up, the shop is happy to post it to you).
 Recommended by local insider Olivia Dicker